cs-chan/Exclusively-Dark-Image-Dataset/README.md

 For commercial purpose usage, please contact Dr. Chee Seng Chan at `cs.chan at um.edu.my`

-&#169;2018-2022 Center of Image and Signal Processing, Faculty of Computer Science and Information Technology, University of Malaya.
+&#169;2018-2022 Center of Image and Signal Processing, Faculty of Computer Science and Information Technology, Universiti Malaya.